osdevisnot/sorvor/README.md

 ## Asset Pipeline

 The asset pipeline for `sørvør` is partially inspired by HUGO pipes.
-To use the asset pipeline, refer below annotations in your HTML entrypoint.
+To use the asset pipeline, use below annotations in your HTML entrypoint.

 ### Live Reload